wwang-17/DATA146/midterm.md

 print('Optimal alpha value: ' + format(a_range[idx], '.3f'))
 ```

 For the test I did not get the last question correct.
-I still did not quite figure out the reason since I had pretty much the exact same code but I kept giving me 0.001 as the result.
+I still did not quite figure out the reason.
+I had pretty much the exact same code when doing the exam, but it kept giving me 0.001 as the result.